-A number of clues that first appeared in an internal beta of iOS 13 strongly hint that Apple intends to release a new hardware product: a 'Tag' miniature tracking device that will help you find your keys, wallets and other important items via the Find My app.
-Below we will discuss all the evidence that suggests such a product is in the works at Apple, speculate on when it will be released by the company, and how much it is likely to cost.
+The clues were first spotted in an internal beta of iOS 13, and we're now fairly sure that the product will be branded AirTag.
+In this article we discuss all the evidence that suggests such a product is in the works at Apple, speculate on when it will be released by the company, and how much it's likely to cost.

 What is AirTag?

-Apparently this is what Apple is calling its tracking device, although it's been referred to as simply 'Tag' and also by the codename B389.
+Apparently this is what Apple is calling its tracking device, although it's been referred to by some pundits as simply 'Tag' and also by the codename B389.

-These assets and other evidence seem to suggest that the AirTag will work with the Find My app.
-It seems that it will work something like this:
+The evidence so far suggests that the AirTag will work with the Find My app.
+It will work something like this:

 - You link your AirTag to your iCloud account.